larusba/jqa-nmap-plugin/README.md

 - NetworkScriptElem
 - NetworkScriptTable

+The nodes are always created, not merged.

 # Rules
-There are 2 concepts shipped with the plugin:
+There are 4 concepts shipped with the plugin:
-- "nmap-rules:CreateService": add to graph the "NetworkService" nodes
+- "nmap-rules:CreateService": Add to graph the "NetworkService" nodes
-- "nmap-rules:LinkServiceToInstance": add to graph the relationship between NetworkService and NetworkServiceInstance nodes.
+- "nmap-rules:LinkServiceToInstance": Add to graph the relationship between NetworkService and NetworkServiceInstance nodes.
+- "nmap-rules:MySqlDatabases": Add to graph the MySqlSchema nodes.
+- "nmap-rules:OracleSid": Add to graph the OracleSid nodes.

 # Build & Install
 *JQA_HOME* is the directory where your JQAssistance is installed.